 For your safety, everyone visiting the clinic will be asked to wear a mask (except infants and very young children who may have difficulty wearing one).
 If you do not have your own mask, we will provide one to you.

-- New check-in process
+- Safe, friendly check-in

 To better ensure social distancing, we are asking all patients to limit guests to one additional person, if possible.